xyncro/sites-eternity.engineering/_posts/2018-03-06-why-eternity.md

 Eternity will be a technology company focused on the long term.
 It will make decisions for the long term and put resilience, sustainability and risk-aversion ahead of quick profits and user numbers.
 In many ways, it is as old-fashioned as companies can be, relying on building trust and quietly providing a service of reassurance.
 It will need to grow, to adapt, to keep pace with the world -- but it will do so **in service of its customers**, not in thrall to disruption and upheaval.

-In the next blog post I'll talk more about what I think that looks like practically, about how to use the technologies we have today as a starting point, and how to ensure that a company can live for centuries.
+In the next posts I'll talk more about what I think that looks like practically, about how to use the technologies we have today as a starting point, and how to ensure that a company can live for centuries.

 [welcome]: /2018/03/05/welcome/